 CLEP and DSST Exams: Transfer credit for the College Level Examination Program (CLEP) and DSST exams are awarded based on the articulation of each individual exam and are reviewed for major or general education requirements by university faculty.
 Based on these reviews, articulation guides have been created and are available on the Registrar's Articulation website.
-Furthermore, a combined maximum of 44 semester hours of credit by exam may be applied toward the bachelor's degree (AP and IB credits do not contribute to this total).
+Furthermore, a combined maximum of 21 semester hours for the Associate Degree and 44 semester hours of credit by exam may be applied toward the Bachelor's Degree (AP and IB credits do not contribute to this total).
 Exams are normally articulated as lower division credit, and duplication policies are followed as described below.

 Exam Duplication Policy: A student is not eligible to earn credit by exam if that exam covers the same subject material that was covered in previously completed college level coursework.
 Furthermore, a student is not eligible to earn credit by exam if that exam covers material that is the same general subject area as more advanced coursework that he or she previously completed.
-For example if a student completes Calculus 1, he or she is not eligible to earn credit for a Pre-Calculus exam.
+For example, if a student completes Calculus 1, he or she is not eligible to earn credit for a Pre-Calculus exam.